SominZex/sales_analysis_algorithm/readme.md

 **Minimal operational dependency** — The system runs unattended.
 No human action is required between deployment and report delivery.

 **Scale-ready by design** — The ETL layer runs on PySpark in local mode today and on a distributed cluster tomorrow.
 Switching requires one config line change — no rewrite, no migration, no logic changes anywhere in the pipeline.

+**Orchestration as infrastructure** — Airflow runs in Docker, isolated from the host environment.
+Every pipeline task is independently retryable, independently loggable, and independently triggerable from the UI — without touching the underlying scripts.

 **Credential hygiene** — No credentials are hardcoded.
 All secrets are loaded from `.env` at runtime with explicit validation on startup.